RickHPotter/08.2021-ReactJS-Delphi-Colosso/README.md

-# react-firebase-login
-login, signup and everything coppied off WebDev Simplified
+login, signup and everything coppied off WebDev Simplified and other resources found on the interwebs

 https://blog.logrocket.com/axios-or-fetch-api/